1967 Opium War: Background

 As World War II ended, the French found themselves embroiled in the First Indochina War.
 On 23 December 1950, the United States signed the Pentalateral Treaty with France, Cambodia, Laos, and Vietnam binding them to financially support the French effort.
 From that point onwards, the U.S. would fund an ever greater proportion of the French war effort; by 1952, it was funding about a third of the French budget for the war.
 Beginning as early as 6 May 1953, the U.S. Central Intelligence Agency (CIA) used its proprietary airline, Civil Air Transport, for combat supply drops in support of the French Army in Laos.
 Following the North Vietnamese 1953 invasion of Laos and the French defeat at Dien Bien Phu, the independence of the Kingdom of Laos was confirmed by international treaty on 20 July 1954.
-In December 1955, the secretive Programs Evaluation Office was established in the American embassy in Vientiane, Laos to help the Royal Lao Government battle the communist insurgency.
+In December 1955, the secretive Programs Evaluation Office was established in the American embassy in Vientiane, Laos, to help the Royal Lao Government battle the communist insurgency.

 The CIA was the lead American agency in the American penetration of Laos that resulted in the Laotian Civil War.
 One of its agents, William Young, was a missionary's son recruited for his cultural understanding of hill tribes in northwestern Laos.
-He founded a base for a guerrilla force at Nam Yu, Laos, near the triple border junction of China, Burma, and Laos.
+He founded a base for a guerrilla force at Nam Yu, near the triple border junction of China, Burma, and Laos.

 Marooned in the vicinity were the remnants of the Nationalist Chinese Army loyal to the Kuomintang (KMT) that had been stranded there when the Chinese Civil War ended in a communist victory.
 Although Young recruited some of the Nationalist Chinese soldiers into the Royal Lao Army's 101st Special Battalion (French: Bataillon Especiale 101 – BE 101), many others became involved in the opium trade.
 Although they were funded by the Republic of China for intelligence activities and espionage, their money was cut off in 1961.
 When the KMT generals shifted to opium trading, they claimed it as a necessity to fund their armies.
 In short order, the KMT troops soon controlled 90 percent of the Burmese opium.
 Still maintaining their military capabilities, including a radio net for communications and weaponry that included crew-served weapons such as .50 caliber machine guns and 75mm recoilless rifles, the KMT would move caravans of 100 to 600 pack mules loaded with raw opium without interference.
 Their largest shipments contained nearly 20 tons of raw opium.
 They charged a "transit tax" on the opium they handled or protected.